 - On both 750mm MakerSlide pieces, both holes on both ends.
 Remove screws.

 - The 250mm MakerSlide piece, both holes on both ends.
 Remove screws.

 - One of the 767mm extrusion, both ends.
 You can leave the screws in.
 This will be the back extrusion of the frame; mark it with a post-it or similar.

 - The three 53mm profiles, both ends.
 Remove screws.

-- The 20×60 corner profile , the hole indicated below.
+- The 20×60 corner pillar, the hole indicated below.
 Remove screw.

-- Take one of the two 20x20x140mm profiles which have only two drilled holes (the other has three).
+- Take one of the two 20x20x140mm corner pillar which have only two drilled holes (one has an extra hole on the side).
 Tap the hole indicated below.
 The profile you tapped will become the front right pillar of the frame later; mark it with a post-it or similar. remove the screw, the threaded hole will be used to mount Y limit switch later.